rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - The logo is nailed closer to the top of the page.
 - Padding to the left of the logo and to the right of the navigation menu must be hardcoded, as in the `768px` layout.
-- You don't need to make the header sticky.
-Those, when scrolling, it remains in its position.
+- There is no need to make the header "sticky".
+It means that when scrolling, it remains in its position.

 2. **Our Friends** section